Is fixed VoIP the right choice for your business?

 For some businesses, a fixed VoIP number may not just be a better choice, but a necessity.

-The reason being, a fixed VoIP phone number is assigned to a physical address, similar to a traditional landline.
-Whereas a non-fixed VoIP number, is assigned to a user and can be used from any geographic location.
+Why?
+A fixed VoIP phone number is assigned to a physical address, similar to a traditional landline.
+A non-fixed VoIP number, however is assigned to a user and can be used from any geographic location.
 In short, a fixed VoIP sacrifices some flexibility for more authenticity, which is often important for businesses.

-This connection to the PSTN prevents a fixed VoIP number from being used in geographic locations other than the location where the number is assigned.
+This connection to the Public Switched Telephone Network (PSTN) prevents a fixed VoIP number from being used in geographic locations other than the location where the number is assigned.
 Though, it’s worth noting that a fixed VoIP number can work without that connection to the PSTN.

 But, even though a fixed VoIP number typically connects to the PSTN, calls to and from fixed VoIP phone numbers do not rely entirely on the PSTN.
 Typically, the call audio will travel on the PSTN for only a short distance before being converted into a digital signal for transmission over the internet.